The change in tax year is a favourite time for fraudsters to try ‘social engineering’ attacks by:

 - urging you to reply or click through to a website, which turns out to be fake

 - asking for confidential information, such as online banking details, passwords or PINs

-- offers of money or rewards, like lottery prizes
+- offering money or rewards, like lottery prizes

-- warning your account may be shut down unless you take some type of action
+- warning that your account may be shut down unless you take some type of action

 A good way of spotting a fake message is to hover over the sender's email address to see where it's really come from or hover over the links to see where they're sending you to.
 HMRC has issued its own advice on how to spot fraudulent emails.